Yishilinyuan/LPCB-YOLO/README.md

 # LPCB-YOLO
-## The relevant code is still being sorted out and will be uploaded soon
+## Detailed structure code will be uploaded later